atlanhq/camelot/docs/user/advanced.rst

 table
 ^^^^^

 Let's plot the table (to see if it was detected correctly or not).
-This geometry type, along with contour, line and joint is useful for debugging and improving the extraction output, in case the table wasn't detected correctly.
+This plot type, along with contour, line and joint is useful for debugging and improving the extraction output, in case the table wasn't detected correctly.
 (More on that later.)

 ::

+    >>> camelot.plot(tables[0], plot_type='table')
-    >>> tables[0].plot('table')
+    >>> plt.show()

 .. figure:: ../_static/png/geometry_table.png
     :height: 674